-In 2017, our chapter’s Kids In Need program gave 2,464 uniforms to 1,922 students at seven Title 1 schools in Anne Arundel County.
+In 2022-23 school year, our chapter’s Kids In Need program gave 3,100 uniforms to students at seven Title I schools in Anne Arundel County.
 Parents and teachers at these public schools voted to have the students wear uniforms.
 A complete uniform includes pants, a shirt and sweatshirt, underwear, socks and toiletries.

 “The Kids In Need program takes a village, and our members are responsible for delivering school uniforms to thousands of students.
 Sometimes it’s the only new item of clothing these students will receive all year.”

-“The Chessie reading program at Meade Heights Elementary School makes a real difference.
+“The reading program at Georgetown East Elementary School makes a real difference.
 The teachers are seeing much higher reading levels in their classes, a measurable outcome.”

 Maureen Smith, AL Chesapeake Volunteer